ManojJiSharma/gpl2/stake-pool/cli/README.md

-# SPL Stake Pool program command-line utility
+# GPL Stake Pool program command-line utility

-A basic command-line for creating and using SPL Stake Pools.
-See https://spl.gemachain.com/stake-pool for more details.
+A basic command-line for creating and using GPL Stake Pools.
+See https://.gemachain.com/stake-pool for more details.

 ## Scripts for setting up a stake pool